BeSpunky/angular-zen/wiki/Modules/RouterXModule/RouterOutletComponentBus.md

 Angular's `ActivatedRoute` service only exposes the *type* of component and the name of the outlet it relates to.
-However, in some cases it is necessary to get a hold of the actual *instance* of the component activated for a certain route.
+However, in some cases it is necessary to get a hold of the actual *instance* of the component activated for a certain route ([why?](/RouterXModule/RouterOutletComponentBus#TLDR-Why-do-I-need-a-service?)).

 This service lets you:
 1. Gain access to the instances of router activated components from anywhere in your app.
-2. Grab outlet-specific observables and listen for changes to the active component in an outlet.
+2. Observe changes to the active component in outlets.

 # How to use
 1. Import `RouterXModule` in your app to enable the use of the [`PublishComponentDirective`](LINK).